-CRNCH Fellowships invites PhD students in their first-second year to promote research related to novel computing paradigms and hierarchies.
-For decades, stored program architectures (predominantly Von Neumann model of computing) have been the foundation of computing systems, but as the demands for performance (speed, real time responsiveness, code size, and energy consumption), reliability, trust, security and privacy grow, going beyond such traditional models is imperative.
+The CRNCH Fellowship program invites PhD students in their second year to submit an application for funding of research related to novel computing paradigms and hierarchies.
+For decades, stored-program architectures (predominantly Von Neumann model of computing) have been the foundation of computing systems, but as the demands for performance (speed, real-time responsiveness, code size, and energy consumption), reliability, trust, security, and privacy grow, going beyond such traditional models is imperative.
 This necessitates rethinking the complete hardware and software stack.
 CRNCH aims to promote this goal through the involvement of outstanding Georgia Tech PhD students engaged in CRNCH-related research.

 This fellowship will support new, innovative research proposals.
 In other words, your proposal should not consist solely of extensions to previously completed research or be a summary of previously submitted work with minor extensions.

 - A statement of new work to be done during the award semester with a focus on innovative approaches to a problem

 - A detailed research plan with timelines and milestones for experiments, and a section detailing empirical measurements and metrics to assess whether the proposed techniques are successful.